tgross/devopsdaysmsp2018/content/_index.md

 # what about...?

 {{% note %}}
 "whataboutism": because we have a restricted set of common values, it isn't constructive to see e.g. Microsoftees protesting ICE but then turn around and say "what about their military contracts?" or "what about that time when MSFT's CEO from 17 years ago said meanie-head things about open source?"
 This is not helpful.
+At least they're doing something instead of snarking about it on twitter
 {{% /note %}}

 ---